uldom/SQL_Challenge/README.md

 <h2>Average Salary by Title</h2>

-<p align:'justify'>The following graph shows that the salary difference among Assistant Engineers, Engeineers, Senior Engineers and Technique Leaders is minimal, around 100 USD.
+<p align:'justify'>The following graph shows that the salary difference among Assistant Engineers, Engineers, Senior Engineers and Technique Leaders is minimal, around 100 USD.
 Same behavior for Staff and Senior Staff titles.</p>

 <br>